UoB-HPC/benchmarks/openfoam/README.md

 * ~20% faster on KNL with 2 processes/core
     - But 4 processes/core uses too much memory for flat mode, and cache mode is 10% slower vs 2 processes/core.

-## More scripts

-These scripts are not useful for the main benchmark runs.
-However, they were used at some point and led to slower results, and they may be useful again in the future.